Opinion polling for the next Ukrainian parliamentary election: Credibility of polling firms

 In 2018, GfK Ukraine employees founded a new company – Info Sapiens.

 Ilko Kucheriv Democratic Initiatives Foundation (DIF) also publishes objective data, but it is not a polling firm in the classical sense, but acts as a mediator between the public and polling firms.

 Graphical summary

-The chart below shows opinion polls conducted for the next Ukrainian parliamentary election.
+The chart below shows opinion polls conducted for the next Ukrainian parliamentary election until the start of the Russian invasion.
 The trend lines are local regressions (LOESS).

 Poll results

 The table below shows the poll results of accredited members of the Sociological Association of Ukraine and the poll results of the Ilko Kucheriv Democratic Initiatives Foundation (DIF), which are sorted in reverse chronological order.
 The percentages that overcome the 5% electoral threshold are displayed in bold and the background of the highest percentages is shaded in the leading party's colour.
 The "lead" column shows the percentage point difference between the two parties with the highest figures.
 When the poll result is a tie, all figures with the highest percentages are shaded.